List of United States representatives from Pennsylvania

 The following is a list of United States representatives from the commonwealth of Pennsylvania.
-For chronological tables of members of both houses of the United States Congress from the state (through the present day), see United States congressional delegations from Pennsylvania.
+For chronological tables of members of both houses of the United States Congress from the state (through the present day), see Pennsylvania's congressional delegations.
 The list has been updated periodically to reflect changes in membership; current entries are for members of the 119th Congress.

 Current members

-Listed below are the incumbent members of the Pennsylvania House Delegation to the 119th Congress, updated on January 3, 2025:
+Listed below are the incumbent members of the Pennsylvania U.S. House delegation to the 119th Congress, updated on January 3, 2025: